cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 #### Other Features

 - Emergency Drone's Null Exception Reference fix.
 Configurable to be turned off.
 - Allows all drones to be repurchaseable.
-Configurable.
+Configurable each.
 - Allows an Equipment Drone to have a chance to drop its equipment upon being destroyed.
 Configurable.
 - Makes the Flame Drones spawn more in Abyssal Depths.
 Config options also offer to allow Flame Drones to spawn more in Scorched Acres.
-- Changes vanilla drone behaviors to be smarter, eliminating the problem of them attacking their own owners.
-Configurable to be turned off.
+- Changes vanilla drone behaviors to be smarter, eliminating the problem of them attacking their own owners as well as widens mod compatibility.

 ## Contact & Support